-Insufficient number of candidates
+Insufficient number of candidates and/or no contest

-Special Districts: If the number of candidates is equal to the number of offices to be filled within a specific district, the Registrar of Voters will request the Board of Supervisors to appoint in lieu of an election the candidates who have filed nomination papers.
-If the number of candidates is less than the number of offices to be filled, the Board of Supervisors will appoint any qualified person(s) who will then serve exactly as if elected.
-Elections Code § 10515
+If the number of candidates filing papers for a specific contest does not exceed the number of seats to be filled, those candidates will be appointed-in-lieu of an election.

+If the number of candidates are less than the number of seats to be filled:

+- Special District: the Board of Supervisors will appoint any qualified person(s) who will then serve exactly as if elected.
+Elections Code §10515 - Municipal: the city's governing body may adopt one of the following courses of action: - \rightarrow Appoint those persons having filed nomination papers before the deadline, - \rightarrow Appoint an eligible person who had not filed before the deadline, - \rightarrow Hold the election.
+Elections Code §10229

+• Superior Court Judges:

-Superior Court Judge: If the incumbent is the only candidate to file nomination papers for that office:
+If the incumbent is the only candidate to file nomination papers for that office:

-- > his/her name shall not appear on the primary election ballot unless a petition indicating that a write-in campaign will be conducted for the office and signed by at least 0.1 percent of the registered voters eligible to vote for the office, is filed with the Registrar, within 10 days after the close of the nomination period.
-The petition must contain at least 100 signatures but no more than 600 signatures. - > his/her name shall not appear on the general election ballot unless a petition indicating that a write-in campaign will be conducted for the office and signed by at least 0.1 percent of the registered voters eligible to vote for the office, is filed with the Registrar not less than 83 days before the general election.
-The petition must contain at least 100 signatures but no more than 600 signatures.
-EC § 8203
+→ Their name shall not appear on the primary election ballot unless a petition indicating that a write-in campaign will be conducted for the office and signed by at least 0.1 percent of the registered voters eligible to vote for the office, is filed with the Registrar, within 10 days after the close of the nomination period.
+EC \$8203